mcfly/cablecar/README.md

-##Nodelastic
+##Cablecar

-Nodelastic is a webinterface for Elasticsearch with installed attachments plugin.
+Cablecar is a webinterface for Elasticsearch with installed attachments plugin.

 It supports you with an own, independent searchengine for your indexed files, e.g. PDFs.

-Elastcsearch with the attachments plugin should be capable of the following formats:
+Elasticsearch should be capable of the following formats with the attachments plugin:

  * HyperText Markup Language
  * XML and derived formats